 You can always run as many end-user training sessions as you want.
 Just remember, they typically aren't as effective as we had hoped.

 Yup, SharePoint end-user training classes don't work.
 Read about my own failure trying to do this for many years, and the type of challenges I discovered.

 What does work however, is providing help and guidance to the user at the moment of need (also referred to as performance support).
 Think of performance support as a GPS system.
 If I'm in my car traveling to a destination I have never been to, I would like to know when and where I need to turn.
 It just wouldn't work for me to memorize every single turn before starting my trip.
 Aside from those folks blessed with photographic memories, I suspect most feel as I do.

 Conduct award ceremonies on a monthly basis or combine these award presentations with an existing company or department gathering.
 These awards should go out to people with the most points or badges because they have been very active in the intranet or have been collaborative with their fellow colleagues.

 So there you have it.
 An outline of which activities to run to jumpstart SharePoint adoption in your organization.
 As I mentioned earlier, your mileage may vary.
 Hope this is helpful to you.
 Keep SharePoint-ing!

 Grab the 44 page ebook below to see how you can get the most out of your SharePoint and Office 365 investment.

 Get Started Today

-Please visit the VisualSP website and discover how our solution can help with user adoption.
+Visit the VisualSP website and discover how this solution can help with user adoption.